Details About ASVAB Mechanical Comprehension

 Question Types and Duration

-All the questions in the ASVAB are multiple-choice questions.
-The ASVAB is administered in two versions and the candidates are free to choose any one of the versions.
+All the questions in the test are multiple-choice questions.
+The entire examination is administered in two versions and the candidates are free to choose any one of these.
 The two versions are CAT-ASVAB and the P&P-ASVAB.

 - CAT-ASVAB - Computer Adaptive Test - ASVAB.
 In this version, there are ten subtests as mentioned above.

 - P&P-ASVAB - Paper & Pencil - ASVAB.
 In this version of the test, there are nine subtests; the Shop Information and Auto Information subtests are combined to form one subtest and it is called Auto & Shop Information (AS).